YasserNull/randoms/README.md

 You can use `chroot-distro` on any terminal, for example: MiXplorer, MT Manager, Termux, TWRP and Android Terminal Emulator (ADB Shell).

-## Usage Warning
-### Notice
-chroot-distro requires root access to function.
-While running as root:
-* There's a small possibility of unintended file deletion
-* System files could be accidentally modified
-* Corner cases might exist despite thorough testing

-### Careful
-Before running chroot-distro:
-* Always backup your important files
-* Always backup your system partitions

-### Remember
-This warning applies to all root-level operations, not just chroot-distro.

-As they say: ***With great power comes great responsibility.***
 ## Android Paths

 ### System Points